snayfach/MIDAS/README.md

 is being deprecated in favor of the new [IGGSearch tool](https://github.com/snayfach/IGGsearch).

-# Building the MIDAS-IGG database
+# Building the MIDAS-IGGdb database

 To accommodate the vast increase in source data and support its further enrichment for SNP calling, we've created a MIDAS-IGG tool called `SMELTER` that supercedes